CMGeorge/HomeAssistant_SolarGuardian/FIXES_SUMMARY.md

 # 🎉 ALL SENSOR FIXES COMPLETE - October 1, 2025

-## Three Critical Bugs Fixed - All Tested with Real API
+## Five Critical Fixes - All Tested with Real API

 ---